The impact that this curation will have, through social media, trigger warnings, and other cues is a progressive and compounding narrow mindedness.

 Behavioral insights can equip students with smarter studying strategies.

-The Tale of Positive Psychology and Behavioural Economics
+The Tale of Positive Psychology and Behavioral Economics

-This article seeks to make salient the impact of positive psychology on behavioural economics, with relevance to education, healthcare, and everyday optimal living.
+This article seeks to make salient the impact of positive psychology on behavioral economics, with relevance to education, healthcare, and everyday optimal living.

 Does Improving Financial Literacy Lead To Better Decisions?